ncatlab/nlab-content/pages/6/4/8/0/846/content.md

 The **join** $S \star T$ of two [[simplicial set]]s $S$ and $T$ is a new simplicial set that may geometrically be thought of as a [[cone]] over $T$ with tip of shape $S$.
 Topologically, it can also be thought of as the union of line segments connecting $S$ to $T$ if both are placed in general position.

-If the simplicial sets in question are [[quasi-categories]] the notion of join on them produces the notion of [[join of quasi-categories]] that underlies many constructions in [[higher category theory]] such as the definition of [[limit in a quasi-category]].
+If the simplicial sets in question are [[quasi-categories]], then their join produces the notion of the [[join of quasi-categories]] that underlies many constructions in [[higher category theory]] such as the definition of a [[limit in a quasi-category]].

 The join of [[simplicial set]]s extends that historically given for [[simplicial complex|simplicial complexes]], cf. for instance the description and discussion in [[Spanier|Spanier's classical text]] (page 109 and then pages 114 -116).

-The adaptation of this to simplicial sets reveals a neat link with some categorical structure in the category, $\Delta_a$, of finite ordinals (including the empty one).
+The adaptation of this to simplicial sets reveals a neat link with some categorical structure in the category $\Delta_a$ of finite ordinals (including the empty one).

 ## Motivating examples